What Is DOT Certification?

 Where Do I Find DOT-Certified Medical Examiners?

 It's easy to find a Certified Medical Examiner who can perform your annual DOT physical.
 Most occupational medicine clinics and the majority of doctor's offices in the country hire at least one or more certified examiners for these exams.
 To make sure it's convenient for you, contact your primary care physician's office and see if they provide this service.
 You should be able to get your exam without any issues.
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 Do Not Put Off Getting a DOT Number

 If you're planning to operate any type of commercial vehicle in the United States, it's important to understand the need for a Department of Transportation (DOT) number.
 While many states require this for all types of operations, some may not and certain exemptions can apply.
 What is Unified Carrier Registration?
+In cases where drivers experience a hearing impairment or have a speech disability, accessible Telecommunications Relay Services can be accessed by dialing 7-1-1.
+By encompassing a broad range of health evaluations, the DOT physical underscores the Federal Motor Carrier Safety Administration's commitment to maintaining a high standard of safety among commercial drivers on the road.

 A DOT number is essentially a unique identifier for both a truck and its owner, providing key data points to help the FMCSA monitor safety records.
 Though often associated with long-haul trucking fleets, DOT numbers are applicable across all sectors of the commercial transportation industry.
 It's always best practice to check your local state regulations before getting started on the road.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.

 • motor carriers